IbcAlpha/IBC/userguide.md

   the same time as using your live account in a previous version

-When TWS runs, it stores a large number of settings in a folder structure (these settings may also be stored in IB's servers, but this may not be a useful option if you want to use multiple TWS instances).
+When TWS runs, it stores a large number of settings in a folder structure (these settings may also be stored in IBKR's servers, but this may not be a useful option if you want to use multiple TWS instances).
 By default, TWS stores this settings folder structure in the TWS installation folder.
 For each username, it creates a separate folder structure.
 Note however that